ICSD 2017 Conference, Rome, Italy

 - Theme Selection: Select the theme that best categorizes your work.
 Theme selections will be used to begin the process of organizing presentations into sessions.
 Proposals related to topics other than these themes may also be considered.

 - Scheduling Note: optional note to organizers regarding session scheduling requests or restrictions.
 Note that these requests can only be honored for registrations received by certain dates (see Registration Deadlines).

 - Biographical Information: organization or institution, position or title within the organization/institution, short statement of interests.

-- Language: Please note that all proposals must be in English, participant presentations can be in English or Italian.
+- Language: Please note that all proposals must be in English.

 Download the proposal form and follow the directions; or contact us for assistance.

 Important Note: You may submit multiple proposals for a conference.
 However, in the interest of fairness and as a function of the scheduling process, each presented paper must have a separate registered author.
 Therefore, you may co-author up to 3 presented papers, but there must be 3 registered participants--one available to present each of the three papers.
 In other words, there must be at least one, paid, in-person registration per paper presented at the conference.

 VI.
 Submission of the Manuscript